-The California Political Reform Act and the regulations administered by the FPPC provide that Councilmembers may not participate in certain governmental decisions if they, their spouse or dependent children may have a financial positive or negative interest in the automa of the decision.
-If applicable, the Councilmember is disgualified.

-interest in the outcome of the decision.
-If applicable, the Councilmember is disqualified from making, participating in making or using his or her official position to influence the making of the decision at any stage of the decision making process.
+The California Political Reform Act and the regulations administered by the FPPC provide that Councilmembers may not participate in certain governmental decisions if they, their spouse or dependent children may have a financial positive or negative interest in the outcome of the decision.
+If applicable, the Councilmember is disgualified from making, participating in making or using his or her official position to influence the making of the decision at any stage of the decision making process.

 Real property interests of the Councilmember, his or her spouse or dependent children often affect participation by Councilmembers.
-You will have an interest in real property if you, your spouse or dependent children have a direct or indirect equity, option or leasehold interest of

-\$2000 or more in parcel of real property (e.g., ownership, mortgages, deeds of trust, option to buy, joint tenancies, partnerships hold real property) and any part of that property is located in the City or within two miles of the City boundaries.
+You will have an interest in real property if you, your spouse or dependent children have a direct or indirect equity, option or leasehold interest of \$2000 or more in parcel of real property (e.g., ownership, mortgages, deeds of trust, option to buy, joint tenancies, partnerships hold real property) and any part of that property is located in the City or within two miles of the City boundaries.